pviscone/cmgrdf-cli/README.md

 The config file must contain a list of Hists or a function that returns a list of Hists called `plots`.
 You can edit the defaults just importing them in your config and editing them.

+#### Main Plot arguments
+- bins: if tuple is ROOT-like (nbin, lowedge, highedge) or python-list of binedges
+- log: string.
+Set-up the axes that you want in log scale (e.g. log="xy" is bilog).
+For TH2 log="z" transform the colorbar axis
+- density: bool.
+To normalize the histogram
+- xlabel: string.
+In defaults you can use substrings like `"($i)"` where i is the index of the regex group that you want to capture
+- ylabel: string.
+Default is `Events` for TH1, `Density` for normalized TH1, and the right matched axis for TH@

 ### Corrections and systematics
 Here the things are a bit weird.